DataDog/documentation/content/en/real_user_monitoring/guide/understanding-the-rum-event-hierarchy.md

 #### Sample search: All frozen frame long tasks that lasted more than 500 ms

-In this example, select Long tasks from the event type dropdown and specify the duration.
+In this example, **Long tasks** is selected from the event type dropdown and then duration is specified.

 {{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-long-tasks.png" alt="Sample search of all frozen frame long tasks lasting longer than 500 milliseconds." style="width:80%;">}}